Compare J1 Visa Insurance Plans

 This article provides a general overview of the J1 visa, including how to obtain the visa and an outline of the application process.
 Also included are brief descriptions of the most popular program categories and information on both studying and working in the US on the J visa.

-A J1 visa is a nonimmigrant visa issued to individuals who would like to visit the US as part of a work and travel program, or as a short-term international student or scholar.
-While there are many categories available, the J1 visa program is one of the most unique, allowing individuals to both study and work at the same time.
+A J1 visa is a nonimmigrant visa issued to individuals who would like to visit the US as part of a work and travel program, or as a short-term (non-degree seeking) international student or scholar.
+There are many different categories available, and the J1 visa program is one of the most unique, sometimes allowing individuals to both study and work at the same time.

 The J1 Visa Program